New Moon on

 Moon after descending node

-4 days after descending node on 15 August 2085 at 13:51 in ♊ Gemini.
-The Moon is located south of the ecliptic over the following 9 days, until the lunar orbit crosses from South to North in ascending node on 30 August 2085 at 02:34 in ♐ Sagittarius.
+4 days after descending node on 15 August 2085 at 13:51 in ♊ Gemini the Moon is positioned south of the ecliptic over the following 9 days until the lunar crosses the ecliptic again from South to North in ascending node on 30 August 2085 at 02:34 in ♐ Sagittarius.

 Moon after northern standstill

-5 days since the previous standstill on 14 August 2085 at 14:33 in ♊ Gemini when the Moon has reached North declination of ∠23.995°, the lunar orbit is extending southward over the next 8 days to face maximum declination of ∠-23.865° at the point of next southern standstill on 29 August 2085 at 08:12 in ♐ Sagittarius.
+5 days since the last northern standstill on 14 August 2085 at 14:33 in ♊ Gemini when the Moon has reached North declination of ∠23.995° the lunar orbit is extending southward over the next 8 days to face maximum declination of ∠-23.865° at the point of next southern standstill on 29 August 2085 at 08:12 in ♐ Sagittarius.

 Sun-Moon-Earth syzygy